[ Printer Friendly Version ] [ Report Abuse ]

 “Well, they are the ones missing out,” Ginny said and kissed him.
 “Both by not keeping in touch with you, and by not showing up today.”

 But one of the most vivid memories of the night, both to Ginny, Harry and most of the Weasleys, would be Ron’s speech.
-He had tried to wriggle out of it, but both Hermione and his mother had been shocked to hear that he hadn’t prepared one about a week prior to the wedding, and rather than contradicting the two woman, he had sighed and agreed to do it.
+He had tried to wriggle out of it, but both Hermione and his mother had been shocked to hear that he hadn’t prepared one about a week prior to the wedding, and rather than contradicting the two women, he had sighed and agreed to do it.
 It was evident that he wasn’t a very enthusiastic speaker, but his moment on stage was very memorable.

 “Hi,” he started as soon as he had captured everyone’s attention.
 “I’m Ron.”
 His ears were already furiously red by this point.
 “I could talk about how glad I am that Ginny and Harry found each other – and I am, believe me – and go in Dad’s footsteps and say that he and Mum gained another son tonight – as if they don’t have enough of those already.
 But instead, I thought we could relive a memory that can help illustrate what my sister feels for Harry.
-So I was thinking I would read a poem that is very special to Ginny, Harry, and the very beginning of their relationship.
-Maybe it can remind you of that first stage when you’re old and you’ve been married for years… just think of this moment and this song, and you'll remember how you once felt for each other.
+So I was thinking I would sing a song that is very special to Ginny, Harry, and the very beginning of their relationship.
+Maybe it can remind you of that first stage when you’re old and you’ve been married for ages… just think of this moment and this song, and you'll remember how you once felt for each other.
 I've asked my brothers to help, just to make sure even Great Aunt Muriel hears every word of it..”

 On his mark, Charlie, Bill, George and a blushing Percy stood up and climbed up on their chairs (Percy did it with a apologetic look on his face and while adjusting his collar).
-Then, after Ron counted to three, all five of them started shouting from the bottom of their hearts:
+Then, after Ron counted to three, all five of them started singing from the bottom of their hearts:

 “His eyes are as green as a fresh pickled toad,